puppipay/walletionic4/README.md

-## Ionic 4 Dash wallet with revertible address
+## Ionic 4 Dash wallet with revertible payment address

 # Steps to use